-The Thatcher Brook Watershed includes a diverse and complex mix of land uses comprised of dense residential, agricultural, public/non-profit and forested land.
+The Thatcher Brook Watershed (also known as the Thacher Brook Watershed) includes a diverse and complex mix of land uses comprised of dense residential, agricultural, public/non-profit and forested land.
 Approximately 2.75 square miles of the 7 square mile watershed is classified as a "regulated area".

 Where is it?

 Upper Thatcher Brook begins in a wetland area west of Andrews Road in Biddeford, then flows southeast across Route 111 into the Town of Arundel and then passes under the Maine Turnpike before heading northwest back into Biddeford and crossing Route 11 a second time just east of the northbound exit ramp for Exit 32 off Interstate 95.